aajinkya1203/The-Art-Of-Doing/README.md

-# Challenge 1 - Letter Counting App
+# Challenge 13 - Factorial Calculator App

 ## Challenge Description:

-You are responsible for writing a program that will get a message and a specific letter from a user and then count the number of occurrences of that letter in the given message.
-You program should count “H” and “h” as an occurence of h.
-Your program will then display a message to the user stating the occurrences of the given letter.
+You are responsible for writing a program that will calculate the factorial of any given number.

-## Challenge Test Case:

-- Input

-     _Message_: `Hello, how are you doing today?
-I hope that you have a happy holiday! `

-     _Letter_: `h `

-- Output

-     ` 7 `
+Your program will display the mathematical relationship of the factorial.
+It will then use the math library to compute the value of the given factorial.
+Lastly, your program will use its own algorithm to compute the value of the given factorial and compare the results.